Paul-Cheeseman/Stream3-Project/README.md

  - I have used https://gist.github.com/benbacardi/d6cd0fb8c85e1547c3c60f95f5b2d5e1 to help with implementing multiple filter application for the Products page, as it requires remembering the previous URLS sent.

 - stripe (1.73.0), this is probably worth a mention by itself

+Login/logout app, it is based on code supplied by the Code Institute https://www.codeinstitute.net/ but has been changed, outline how!

 Django (1.11.7)